potassco/clorm/docs/clorm/predicate.rst

    As mentioned previously, using positional arguments is something that should be used sparingly as it can lead to brittle code that is more difficult to refactor.
-Particularly it should be used only for cases where the ordering of fields in the tuple is unlikely to change as the ASP program is refactored.
+It should mainly be used for cases where the ordering of the fields in the tuple is unlikely to change when the ASP program is refactored.

 Dealing with Raw Clingo Symbols
 -------------------------------

-As well as supporting simple and complex terms it is sometimes useful to deal with the objects created through the underlying Clingo Python API.
+As well as supporting simple and complex terms it is sometimes useful to deal with the raw ``clingo.Symbol`` objects created through the underlying Clingo Python API.

 .. _raw-symbol-label: